ahmedattar/Item-Catalog/README.md

 ## Prerequists of using this project

-you should have [vagrant](https://www.vagrantup.com/downloads.html) and [virtual machine](https://www.virtualbox.org/wiki/Downloads) on your operating system then you should run vagrant
+you should have [vagrant](https://www.vagrantup.com/downloads.html) and [virtual machine](https://www.virtualbox.org/wiki/Downloads) on your operating system then you should clone [this repository](https://github.com/udacity/fullstack-nanodegree-vm) and go to vagrant folder and then run vagrant
 ```bash
 $ vagrant up
 ```